Social Media 101: Best Time To Post On TikTok

 This is actually a really helpful tip.
 You don’t have to just rely on your information to try out new times to post on TikTok.
 You should, however, always rely on your data to understand what’s working and what isn’t.
 However, if you’re just looking to try some new things and new posting times, consider learning from your competitors.

 Just because you see a competitor posting at 2:12pm every single day doesn’t mean that’s working for them, so you can’t be sure it’ll be a great idea for you.
 However, when you’re in the testing phase, it doesn’t hurt at all to try posting at a time your competitor is.
 It just might work for you!
+It will be great if you use time tracking software to help you stay productive and ready to post on TikTok when your audience prefers.

 Before you just decide to post based off of one video you see, scroll through their profile and see what their pattern is.
 Look at their most popular videos and see what day of the week they were posted.
 That alone can give you great insight for times to post on TikTok.